Academy Sports and Outdoors Logo

 .32 ACP

-The .32 ACP was developed by John Browning and first manufactured in 1899.
+The .32 ACP was developed by John Browning in 1899.
 Despite its lack of power and limited penetration, it can be used for home defense purposes.

 • The .32 ACP is known for its low recoil — making it easy to handle for beginners.